Science System Advisory Group

 Refocusing the science, innovation and technology system

 It was important that the Government considered recommendations in this report before the group started work on a second phase.
-Further advice is due to MBIE in due course and will largely focus on funding mechanisms.
+The second Science System Advisory Group report is under active consideration and will be published once the Government has made decisions on the next phase of the science reforms.

-The Ministry of Education has convened an advisory group to provide independent advice on the university sector.
-Given the close ties between the university and science systems, both groups are being chaired by Professor Sir Peter Gluckman.
+The Ministry of Education convened an advisory group to provide independent advice on the university sector.
+Given the close ties between the university and science systems, both groups were chaired by Professor Sir Peter Gluckman.

-While the 2 groups operate separately, sharing a chair will allow for connections to be made between the two systems where appropriate.
+While the 2 groups operate separately, sharing a chair allowed for connections to be made between the two systems where appropriate.

-Secretariat support for the SSAG is being provided by the Centre for Informed Futures Koi Tū.
+Secretariat support for the SSAG was provided by the Centre for Informed Futures Koi Tū.

 Terms of reference

-Terms of reference for the Science System Advisory Group.
+Terms of reference for the Science System Advisory Group, published 7 February 2024.

 Advisory Group members